 Premier Doug Ford, who became emotional at times as he spoke at the funeral, also noted the recent losses among police.

 “We have seen too many days recently when these heroes didn’t return from their shift.
 That hits home,” Ford said.

-The funeral also came two days after RCMP officer Const.
+The funeral also comes two days after RCMP officer Const.
 Shaelyn Yang was fatally stabbed in Burnaby, B.C., during an altercation at a homeless campsite.
 Yang was a mental health and homeless outreach officer.